mhanauer/CCPEConceptMapping/README.md

 Gap Cluster = This is a comparison of the intracluster variation to what we would expect with a simulated data set with no inherent clustering structure given different amounts of clusters.

 Unfortunately, our results are presenting different answers.
 This is to be expected since I randomly generated the data.
-We will stick with four for the sake of the tutorial and move on to plotting.
+We will stick with three for the sake of the tutorial and move on to plotting.
 ```{r}
 fviz_nbclust(datTest, FUN = hcut, method = "wss")
 fviz_nbclust(datTest, FUN = hcut, method = "silhouette")
 gap_stat = clusGap(datTest, FUN = hcut, nstart = 25, K.max = 10, B = 10)
 fviz_gap_stat(gap_stat)
 ```
 Finally, we can plot data onto a two-dimensional map where the clusters are linked together with lines and highlighted different colors.
 ```{r}
 fviz_cluster(list(data =datTest, cluster = hcTree))